pleo-io/heracles/README.md

 ### My thought process

 I like the Shift-Left approach.
 In other words, test early, test often.
-Also, for this challenge, I figured out that the traditional test pyramid (more unit tests, a bit less integration tests, and only few e2e tests) would do great.
+Also, for this challenge, I figured out that the traditional test pyramid would do great (more unit tests, a bit less integration tests, and only few e2e tests).

-####Backend

 I have decided to go for backend-frontend solution, because I wanted to show off some e2e assertions and performance testing. (:

+#### Backend

 Backend was created with express generator.
 And I did it TDD-style.